bacontime/games-mirror/rules/mahjong-poker.md

 ---
 title: Mahjong Poker
 parent: Mahjong Set Games
+has_children: true
 ---

 # Playing Poker Games with a Mahjong Set

+In theory,
-You can substitute a poker deck for a mahjong set and still use [standard poker hands](category-poker):
+you can substitute a poker deck for a mahjong set and still use [standard poker hands](category-poker):

 - Remove the flowers and seasons